ApryseSDK/pdftron-react-native/README.md

 ```

 ##### setPropertiesForAnnotation
-Set properties for specified annotation in the current document, if it is valid.
+Sets properties for specified annotation in the current document, if it is valid.

 Note: the old function `setPropertyForAnnotation` is deprecated.
 Please use this one.